Luck announces retirement following Colts loss to Bears

 He played with shoulder pain for most of 2015 and 2016, and his 2015 season ended when he suffered a lacerated kidney.
 He missed all of 2017 following shoulder surgery and then the happy-go-lucky former Stanford star dealt with more pain and more endless months of rehab.

+Then came the mysterious calf-ankle injury that again never felt quite right.

+So after marrying his longtime girlfriend this spring and now awaiting the birth of his first child, Luck called it quits.

-''I am going to retire,'' Luck said. ''This is not an easy decision.
+"I am going to retire," he said.
+"This is not an easy decision.
 It's the hardest decision of my life.
-But it is the right decision for me.''
+But it is the right decision for me."

-Luck's former coach Chuck Pagano made his first return to Lucas Oil Stadium since he was fired as the Colts' head coach following the 2017 season.
-Luck did not play that season because he was recovering from surgery on his throwing shoulder.

-He returned last season and led the Colts back to the playoffs for the first time in four years, winning the league's Comeback Player of the Year award.

 Reich had said he hoped to have an answer about Luck's availability for the Sept.
 8 season opener after the third preseason game.
 This might not have been the one he wanted — and certainly didn't expect.

-''Teams win, don't write the end of the story yet. ''I'm telling you the story's not over yet.''
+"Teams win, don't write the end of the story yet," Colts general manager Chris Ballard said.
+"I'm telling you the story's not over yet."